barnabad/projektmunka2/server/README.md

   })
 ```

-Use this if you want to get notified when someone starts typing:
+Use this if you want to get notified when someone starts typing:<br>
+Minta, ha szeretnéd, hogy értesülve legyen a felhasználó, ha más gépel:

 ```js
   let activityTimer